edurbs/jsffinance/README.md

-# A Financial System
+# A Financial System (Legacy)

 ## Made with
-- Java 21
+- Java 8
 - JSF 2.1
 - Netbeans 24
+- Hibernate 4